bhammy27/Building-Legos-Legacy/README.md

 ## Recommendations to build the next generational toy
 1. Create a toy that is extremely simple to play with.
 Anyone can connect lego bricks.
-2. Encourage the child to use their creativity and create a toy, such as a car, that they can play with when they get bored stacking bricks.
+2. Encourage the child to use their creativity and create a toy, such as a car, that they can play with when they become bored stacking bricks.
-3. Create an ageless toy by creating versions which connect to pop culture trends such as movies and tv shows.
+3. Create an timeless toy which can be connected to pop culture trends such as movies and tv shows.